-IACTEC is a technological and business collaboration space set up by the Instituto de Astrofísica de Canarias (IAC) to promote collaboration between the public and private sectors by boosting the creation of quality employment and the generation of high added-value technological products with a high commercialization potential, both nationally and internationally.
+IACTEC is a technological and business collaboration space set up by the Instituto de Astrofísica de Canarias (IAC) to promote cooperation between the public and private sectors by boosting the creation of quality employment and the generation of high added-value technological products with a high commercialization potential, both nationally and internationally.

 IACTEC provides an accessible environment and abundant human, scientific, technological, and financial resources: an ideal space for businesses and institutions dedicated to R&D to collaborate in developing new partnerships and innovative projects.